As their primary caregiver, it’s important to understand how to reduce the risks of wandering and know what steps to take if it happens.

 Labeling rooms, such as “Bedroom” or “Toilet,” can also make it easier for them to navigate the home.
 This is helpful because dementia often affects memory and spatial awareness, which can cause wandering.

 Another helpful step is installing locks on doors and windows.
 Make sure the locks are either hidden or placed out of reach to prevent access.
-You can also use hanging items like bells on doors or install alert systems that let you know if a door or window has been opened.
-Moreover, keep all the triggers that indicate leaving the house out of their sight such as keys, coats, or anything that signals them that they are supposed to go outside to do something.
+You can also hang items like bells on doors or install alert systems that let you know if a door or window has been opened.
+Moreover, keep all the triggers that indicate leaving the house out of sight, such as keys, coats, or anything that signals they are supposed to go outside to do something.

 3. Supervise Them Like a Child: